 Research line 3 aims at assessing how radiological protection research and development (R&D) is conducted, with the aim of inciting more socially responsive and ethically sound R&D and outcomes.
 This should enhance the impact of social science and humanities research on science and technology policy and research agendas in the field of radiation protection.
+The design of transdisciplinary discourses is an emphasis in this research line, for example through co-creative agenda setting processes between scientists and the public.

-- 3.1 Enhancing the reflexive awareness of actors involved in R&D about the societal implications of nuclear technology applications and radiation exposure situations that require radiation protection research. - 3.2 Examining the social, cultural, and historical context of radiation protection research; the rationales, possibilities, and limitations of research approaches and methods; the social relevance of research hypotheses. - 3.3 Ascertaining conflicts of interest in radiation protection research and finding ways to remedy such conflicts. - 3.4 Identifying and developing sound ethical principles and approaches (e.g. deliberation) to guide radiation protection research in a socially responsive and responsible manner. - 3.5 Operationalizing, as well as problematizing and developing, principles like trans-disciplinarity and holism, which sustain the integration of SSH into radiation protection research. - 3.6 Evaluating the institutional uptake of research projects and findings. - 3.7 Making the SSH integration meaningful and operational

-3.8 Developing methodologies and tools for the dynamic mapping of stakeholders' concerns, views and needs to identify R&D priorities in the radiation protection field
+- 3.1 Enhancing the reflexive awareness of actors involved in R&D about the societal implications of nuclear technology applications and radiation exposure situations that require radiation protection research. - 3.2 Examining the social, cultural, and historical context of radiation protection research; the rationales, possibilities, and limitations of research approaches and methods; the social relevance of research hypotheses. - 3.3 Ascertaining conflicts of interest in radiation protection research and finding ways to remedy such conflicts. - 3.4 Identifying and developing sound ethical principles and approaches (e.g. deliberation) to guide radiation protection research in a socially responsive and responsible manner. - 3.5 Operationalizing, as well as problematizing and developing, principles like trans-disciplinarity and holism, which sustain the integration of SSH into radiation protection research. - 3.6 Evaluating the institutional uptake of research projects and findings. - 3.7 Making the SSH integration meaningful and operational - 3.8 Developing methodologies and tools for the dynamic mapping of stakeholders' concerns, views and needs to identify R&D priorities in the radiation protection field